AccuWeather's New RealImpact(TM) Scale for Hurricanes will Revolutionize Damage Predictions for Greater Public Safety

 "Unlike the very limited Saffir-Simpson scale, which accounts only for wind speed, the more comprehensive AccuWeather RealImpact Scale for Hurricanes properly informs people about the real impacts of a storm, so they can utilize the most accurate information to make the best decisions to protect themselves, their families and property from all of the dangers and risks of tropical storms and hurricanes."

 AccuWeather's expert meteorologists began developing the new AccuWeather RealImpact Scale for Hurricanes after 2017's Hurricane Harvey, which caused hazardous rainfall and extensive flooding in the greater Houston and surrounding areas.
 Harvey led to significant deaths, damage and destruction with sustained winds of 130 mph, making it a Category 4 storm on the Saffir-Simpson scale.
-On the new AccuWeather RealImpact Scale, Harvey would have been designated as an AccuWeather RI5 hurricane because of the flooding and the winds.
+Harvey would have been designated as a 5 on the new AccuWeather RealImpact Scale because of the flooding and the winds.

 "When Hurricane Harvey hit in the greater Houston area, the nation's fourth largest city, we immediately released an estimate of the total damage and economic loss of the storm at $160 billion and then upped it to $190 billion -- which turned out to be closest to the correct estimate -- while several financial institutions were projecting a loss of $6-8 billion," said Myers.
 "Further, we correctly expected there would be significant loss of life from Hurricane Harvey due to the extensive flooding.
 When AccuWeather saw how the media and other sources, including financial institutions, were greatly underestimating the potential damage and economic loss that we expected Harvey to cause, we became concerned because we knew that all interested parties would not appreciate the magnitude of the disaster that was developing, and many people would not take proper precautions or get to safety.
 By making our bold prediction of $190 billion early, accurately, and further ahead than other sources, AccuWeather believes it saved lives," said Myers.